-- Hatchery water withdrawal New water permits will be obtained from the DOE for the Wahkiacus Hatchery Facility and Acclimation Ponds.
+Hotobory water Now water permits (DOE_C4.24554D) has been Hatchery water New water permits (DOE.
+S4-34554P) has been withdrawal obtained from the DOE for the Wahkiacus Acclimation Facility.
 The maximum amount of river water to be diverted in any month will be 24 cfs, or ~ 1% of total stream flow.
 The water right will be for non- consumptive use.
-Monitoring and measurement of water usage is reported in monthly NPDES reports.
-Intake/Screening Compliance Hatchery effluent discharges.
-(Clean Water Act) Intake structures at the WHAF facility will be designed and constructed to NMFS specifications.
-All hatchery facilities will operate under the "Upland Fin-Fish Hatching and Rearing" National Pollution Discharge Elimination System (NPDES) general permit which conducts effluent monitoring and reporting and operates within the limitations established in its permit administered by the Washington Department of Ecology (DOE).
-WAG 13-5002.
-Monthly and annual reports on water quality sampling, use of chemicals at this facility, and compliance records will be available from DOE.
-Discharges from the cleaning treatment system will be monitored as follows: Total Suspended Solids (TSS): Collected 1 to 2 times per month on composite effluent, maximum effluent and influent samples.
+Monitoring and measurement of water usage is reported in monthly per DOE specifications.
+Intake/Screening Intake structures at the WHAF facility will be designed Compliance and constructed to NMFS specifications.
+Hatchery effluent All hatchery facilities will operate under the "Federal discharges.
+(Clean Aquaculture Facilities and Aquaculture Facilities Water Act) Located in Indian Country within the Boundaries of the State of Washington" National Pollution Discharge Elimination System (NPDES) general permit (WAG- 130021) which conducts effluent monitoring and reporting and operates within the limitations established in its permit administered by the EPA.
+Monthly and annual reports on water quality sampling, use of chemicals at this facility, and compliance records will be available from EPA.
+Discharges from the cleaning treatment system will be monitored as follows: Total Suspended Solids (TSS): Collected 1 to 2 times per month on composite effluent, maximum effluent L and influent samples.